-$N_3V^0$ retains the $C{3\nu}$ symmetry of NV, with the carbon and nitrogen elements nearest-neighbor to the vacancy interchanged (Figure 19).
-Thus, it shares the same one-electron group theoretical levels as NV, implying that, within the vacancy-cage model, there is only a single hole in the $N_3V^0$ charge state (i.e., S = 1/2) and that $N_3V^-$ should be closedshell and inactive to all but vibrational spectroscopy.
-Nevertheless, the seemingly simple $N_3V$ defect has generated much discussion regarding its electronic structure and, in particular, the origin of the N2 absorption transition.
+N_3V^0 retains the $C{3\nu}$ symmetry of NV, with the carbon and nitrogen elements nearest-neighbor to the vacancy interchanged (Figure 19).
+Thus, it shares the same one-electron group theoretical levels as NV, implying that, within the vacancy-cage model, there is only a single hole in the N_3V^0 charge state (i.e., S=1/2) and that N_3V^- should be closedshell and inactive to all but vibrational spectroscopy.
+Nevertheless, the seemingly simple N_3V defect has generated much discussion regarding its electronic structure and, in particular, the origin of the N2 absorption transition.
 This may have been resolved by recent thermochromism experiments, which indicate that the N2 and N3 transitions may not share a common origin despite their correlation across several orders of magnitude in strength and large numbers of samples.
+The same strength and large numbers of samples.

-The atomic structure of $N_3V^0$ was determined via its ground-state EPR spectrum, $^{379-381}$ which was subsequently correlated with the N3 absorption spectrum. $^{378}$ The EPR spectrum of $N_3V^0$ (Figure 28) is complex, due to the similar magnitude of the hyperfine and quadrupole interactions with each of the three equivalent nitrogen atoms.
-Though the predicted structure based on the atomic model was not in doubt, it was not until $^{15}N_3V^0$ in $^{15}N$ -enriched synthetic diamond
+The atomic structure of N_3V^0 was determined via its ground-state EPR spectrum, $^{379-381}$ which was subsequently correlated with the N3 absorption spectrum.
+The EPR spectrum of N_3V^0 (Figure 28) is complex, due to the similar magnitude of the hyperfine and quadrupole interactions with each of the three equivalent nitrogen atoms.
+Though the predicted structure based on the atomic model was not in doubt, it was not until $^{15}N_3V^0$ in ^{15}N -enriched synthetic diamond

 Figure 28.
-EPR spectra of the $N_3V^0$ center measured with the magnetic field parallel to the $\langle 001 \rangle$ direction in (a) natural abundance (essentially 100% N) and (b) N-enriched samples.
+EPR spectra of the N_3V^0 center measured with the magnetic field parallel to the $\langle 001 \rangle$ direction in (a) natural abundance (essentially 100% ^{14}N) and (b) ^{15}N -enriched samples.
 The signal in the area shaded in blue arises from unrelated defects.
-The change from N (I = 1) to N (I = 1/2) removes the nuclear quadrupole interaction (arising from the inhomogeneity of charge within the nucleus itself) and greatly reduces the complexity of the $N_3V^0$ spectrum.
+The change from ^{14}N (I=1) to ^{15}N (I=1/2) removes the nuclear quadrupole interaction (arising from the inhomogeneity of charge within the nucleus itself) and greatly reduces the complexity of the N_3V^0 spectrum.
 Adapted with permission from ref 384.
 Copyright 2017 American Physical Society.

 became available that the ground-state spin Hamiltonian parameters could be determined satisfactorily.

-There is limited (indirect) evidence suggesting the existence of $N_3V^-$ .
-In particular, photochromism measurements of samples containing both $N_s$ and $N_3V$ defects show a simultaneous increase in the intensities of both N3 absorption and of IR absorption due to $N_s^0$ when the samples are illuminated with red/green light.
-This can be understood if the $N_3V^-$ is acting as a donor via the process and indicates a photoionization threshold for $N_3V^-$ in the range 1.65-2.2 eV.
-This is consistent with the results of DFT calculations, which suggest a value $\sim 1.9$ eV.
-It is also similar to the photoionization threshold of $N{c}^{0}$ , implying that samples containing both Ns and N3V-will be in metastable equilibrium when exposed to green light.
-The recent observation of simultaneous electronic and nuclear spin polarization of N3V and Ns has been attributed to spinselective relaxation in an excited triplet state of N3V-, with local $N_s^0$ spin polarized via the emission of a spin-polarized current from $N_3V^{-,384}$ The additional one-electron states required to generate a triplet state in N3V- are derived from the conduction band, rather than the one-electron states of the defect itself, though this is not corroborated by DFT calculations employing different functionals.
-In the latter work, the presence of $N_3V^+$ is also predicted, with an optical transition at $\sim 0.6 \text{ eV}$ .
-These results should serve to motivate further investigation of the structure and properties of $N_3V^-$ .
+382 and indicates a photoionization threshold for N3V- in the range 1.65-2.2 eV.
+382 This is consistent with the results of DFT calculations, which suggest a value ~1.9 eV.384 It is also similar to the photoionization threshold of N_s0, implying that samples containing both N_s0 and N3V-will be in metastable equilibrium when exposed to green light.384 The recent observation of simultaneous electronic and nuclear spin polarization of N3V0 and N_s0 has been attributed to spinselective relaxation in an excited triplet state of N3V-, with local N_s0 spin polarized via the emission of a spin-polarized current from N3V^{-.384} The additional one-electron states required to generate a triplet state in N3V- are derived from the conduction band, rather than the one-electron states of the defect itself,384 though this is not corroborated by DFT calculations employing different functionals.21 In the latter work, the presence of N3V+ is also predicted, with an optical transition at ~ 0.6 eV.21 These results should serve to motivate further investigation of the structure and properties of N3V-.